 In polycystic ovary syndrome, one or both ovaries can contain multiple small, immature ovarian follicles that can appear as cysts on medical imaging.
 Normally, ovarian follicles contain egg cells, which are released during ovulation.
 In polycystic ovary syndrome, abnormal hormone levels prevent follicles from growing and maturing to release egg cells.
 Instead, these immature follicles accumulate in the ovaries.
 Affected women can have 12 or more of these follicles.
 The number of these follicles usually decreases with age.

-About half of all women with polycystic ovary syndrome are overweight or obese and are at increased risk of a fatty liver.
+About half of all women with polycystic ovary syndrome are overweight or have obesity and are at increased risk of a fatty liver.
 Additionally, many women with polycystic ovary syndrome have elevated levels of insulin, which is a hormone that helps control levels of blood glucose, also called blood sugar.
 By age 40, about 10 percent of overweight women with polycystic ovary syndrome develop abnormally high blood sugar levels (type 2 diabetes), and up to 35 percent develop prediabetes (higher-than-normal blood sugar levels that do not reach the cutoff for diabetes).
 Obesity and increased insulin levels (hyperinsulinemia) further increase the production of androgens in polycystic ovary syndrome.

 Women with polycystic ovary syndrome are also at increased risk for developing metabolic syndrome, which is a group of conditions that include high blood pressure (hypertension), increased belly fat, high levels of unhealthy fats and low levels of healthy fats in the blood, and high blood sugar levels.
 About 20 percent of affected adults experience pauses in breathing during sleep (sleep apnea).
 Women with polycystic ovary syndrome are more likely than women in the general popluation to have mood disorders such as depression.

 Polycystic ovary syndrome is the most common cause of infertility due to absent ovulation.
 The prevalence of polycystic ovary syndrome ranges from 4 percent to 21 percent, depending on the criteria used to make the diagnosis, but it is often reported to effect 6 to 10 percent of women worldwide.